Latip176/mangayaro-api/README.md

 ```in reads you can read a infromation that comic or get image on chapter```
 ```
 url:
-    paste the url of comic mangayaro (required) ?url=https://www.mangayaro.net/manga/beyond-myriad-peoples/
+    paste the url of comic mangayaro (required). example:
+    ?url=https://www.mangayaro.net/manga/beyond-myriad-peoples/

     limit:
-        get omage on chapter with limit
+        get image on chapter with limit. example:
-        &limit=10
+        ?url=test&limit=10

     only_chapter:
-        get image on chapter with only chapter &only_chaptrer=10
+        get image on chapter with only chapter. example:
+        ?url=test&only_chaptrer=10

     limit & only_chapter can't collab!
 ```